 - post your comments or statements on our websites;

-- send you personalized promotions and special offers;
+- send you personalized promotions, content, and special offers;

-- inform you about our brands, products, events, or other promotional purposes;
+- communicate with you about our brands, products, events, or other promotional purposes;

 - provide important product safety information and notice of product recalls.